COVID-19 - information and guidance for social, community, and residential care settings

 Admissions from the community

-Service users admitted from the community (including from other residential settings) should complete the respiratory screening questions in the NIPCM community IPC COVID-19 pandemic appendix.
+Service users admitted from the community (including from other residential settings) should complete the respiratory screening questions in the NIPCM Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings.

 This will inform the admission risk assessment.